Metrics

 - the amount of memory in GB and the average memory usage,

-For each VM, you can access its performance history by clicking the green 'History' icon in the Actions column:
+For each VM, you can access its performance history by clicking the green 'History' icon of the virtual machine in the action column. :

 VMware Metrics - View by Resource